Mint

 When grown as a crop, drills should be 2 inches deep and 12-15 inches apart.
 Drop bits of rootstock every 6-12 inches and cover.

-Mint is easily propagated by taking cuttings, offsets and divisions in the spring.
+Mint will easily propagate on its own but you can further propagate your mint plants through cuttings, offsets and divisions in the spring.

 Mint Leaves.